pierresilva/lapp-baseline/packages/pierresilva/laravel-translation-loader/README.md

 Want to use a different source for your translations?
 No problem!
 The package is [easily extendable](https://github.com/pierresilva/laravel-translation-loader#creating-your-own-translation-providers).

-pierresilva is a webdesign agency based in Antwerp, Belgium.
-You'll find an overview of all our open source projects [on our website](https://pierresilva.be/opensource).

 ## Installation

 You can install the package via composer: